dostert01/Level2/README.md

 #### MQTT

 To build with support for MQTT, it is required to have [Eclipse Mosquitto](https://mosquitto.org/) and its development packages installed.
 [CMakeLists.txt](./framework/CMakeLists.txt) uses `find_package(Mosquito REQUIRED)` to make it available for the build process.
-However, LaForge can still be built without this dependency.
+However, Level2 can still be built without this dependency.
 MQTT support will be excluded from the build if Mosquitto can not be found.

 For successful execution of MQTT related unit tests in [test_mqttconnector.cpp](./framework/tests/test_mqttconnector.cpp) and [test_mqttlistener.cpp](./framework/tests/test_mqttlistener.cpp) it is required to have an MQTT broker listening on port 1883 on the loopback interface.